Mailman (City Letter Carrier)

 I use the surge rival gloves for delivering mail but was wondering if there is a really good made glove that is good for hot summers as well ?

-Asked by MailmanChris about 9 years ago
+Asked by MailmanChris almost 10 years ago

 Chris, I'll be honest that I don't know anything about gloves to wear for delivering mail in the hot summer.
 I use my bare hands probably 99% of the time.
 I don't concern myself with the cleanliness of the mail whatsoever and it's never been an issue for me.
 I have noticed in very cold weather that I need to cover my extremities well so I just wear as warm gloves as I can but don't know any brand.
 Some coworkers use sealskin gloves. it is difficult for me to finger the mail with a gloved hand so I hold the mail in a gloved hand and keep the hand that I use to finger the mail in my pocket as much as possible with no glove.
 I don't do too well in the extreme cold.
 Thank you for your question.

-Asked by Marilyn almost 9 years ago
+Asked by Diane almost 10 years ago